• Home

 If for some reason the child has to be cared for by the community, the child’s parents are still liable for the cost.
 If the issue is not parental lack of responsibility, the community steps in with direct acts of charity.
 These are the options available to the community, according to how the community views the situation.
 Being the neighbors and friends of the family, they are the ones best able to make these kinds of decisions.

 If a parent is buying too much alcohol, the community is able to restrict his or her purchases.
 This is the love for a neighbor manifested and it is the community taking responsibility for his or her neighbors.
-There are no bureaucratic solutions to our human social problems.
+There are no bureaucratic solutions to social problems.
 The people decide the solution customized to the situation.

 The verification principle is expressed by the value produced by free market activities.
 The market produces (mp) mp=$x:t1.
 Production is defined by a given dollar amount ($x) generated, per a given unit of time (t1).
 If the actions of a specific number of persons lower the value of mp = $x:t1 then this verifies that the actions of this group are in error and need to be discussed and responded to.